joesan/joesan-me/content/post/mlandai/handling-missing-data.md

 **Missing Completely at Random (MCAR):** The missing values have no relationship with any other data or processes.
 They occur entirely by chance.

 **Missing at Random (MAR):** The missing values are related to some observed data but not the missing data itself.

 **Missing Not at Random (MNAR):** The missing values have a pattern or reason behind them.

 Choosing the right imputation method depends on the nature of the missing data and the specific requirements of your project.

 ## Common Imputation Techniques

-1. Mean Imputation
-   Mean imputation replaces missing values with the mean of the non-missing values of the feature.
+1. **Mean Imputation** - Mean imputation replaces missing values with the mean of the non-missing values of the feature.

 ```python
 import pandas as pd